 Simple Abdominal Exercise for Relaxation

-When you feel anxious or under stress use this simple breathe technique to relax fast:
+When you feel anxious or under stress using this simple breathe technique to relax fast:

 1. Inhale slowly and deeply through your nose.
 Keep your shoulders relaxed.
 Your abdomen should expand, and your chest should rise very little.